SonyResearch/diffvox/README.md

 - [visualisation.ipynb](visualisation.ipynb): This notebook contains scripts to reproduce the figures and analysis in the DAFx paper.
 - [Evaluation raw data](https://docs.google.com/spreadsheets/d/1ksSylBki1151pLR4-GebQBUYForlUKAy20fUdlyADhA/edit?usp=sharing): The raw data of the evaluation metrics per track for the DAFx paper and the spearman correlation coefficients between the parameters on the two datasets.
-- [Listening test website](https://yoyolicoris.github.io/vocal-fx-mushra/): The website for the listening test of the vocal effects style transfer methods.
+- [Listening test website](https://yoyolicoris.github.io/vocal-fx-mushra/): The website that was used to gather subjective ratings for the vocal effects style transfer methods.
 - [Evaluation data sheet (WASPAA)](https://docs.google.com/spreadsheets/d/1e9a5_iD57iNpvWDsRtZwa5itijMGi57zFHi-_nQzeLM/edit?usp=sharing): The spreadsheet we use to compute the final metrics in the WASPAA paper.

 ## Citation